PROJECT HIGHLIGHT:

 PROJECT SUMMARY:

-Involving stakeholders who are familiar with water quality criteria, environmental compliance and urban development ensures that the strategies created by the research team increases the feasibility and accessibility of this technology and supports the development of resilient coastal communities.
+This research is investigating the biogeochemical processes that govern the immobilization of toxic metals in horizontal levees and how these systems can be designed to target specific contaminants and prevent them from being a potential source of contamination.
+Involving stakeholders who are familiar with water quality criteria, environmental compliance and urban development ensures that the strategies created by the research team increase the feasibility and accessibility of this technology and support the development of resilient coastal communities.

 Community Mentor: Jeremy Lowe (San Francisco Estuary Institute)